 Epiphany — the word comes from the Greek for manifestation, or to appear or to show forth — is the season the church devotes to seeing who Jesus is.
 Many churches begin their observance of Epiphany with a recitation or even reenactment of the three wise men bringing their gifts to the baby Jesus.
 The gifts help us to see who Jesus is: gold is a gift one gives a king; frankincense, a special incense with curative powers that was used by the Israelites in front of the Tent of Meeting, shows us that Jesus is the true tent of meeting, the place we go to meet God; and myrrh, an embalming resin used to prepare bodies for burial, shows us that Jesus was born to die.
 The wise men’s gifts, in other words, make something about Jesus manifest — and the wise men themselves, as the first people who will take word of Jesus to a larger audience, show forth the infant king to their corner of the world.

 During Epiphany, churches also read about Jesus’ baptism, a dramatic event at which God “showed forth” something of Jesus’ uniqueness.
-This time of year, I am often reminded of a minor character in the movie Amistad, a slave who becomes a Christian; after coming to faith, he sees crosses everywhere he looks.
+This time of year, I am often reminded of a minor character in the movie “Amistad,” a slave who becomes a Christian; after coming to faith, he sees crosses everywhere he looks.
 That is what Epiphany invites us into: a new kind of seeing.

 Epiphany is a season of Light.
 After we have packed away the Christmas lights with which we strung our trees, we find the church calendar giving us still more time and space to consider Jesus, the Light of the World, and to consider the way that we might get our own lights out from under all those bushels, and manifest Jesus to the world.
 When you think about it, it is a little odd that evangelical churches, on the whole, do so little with Epiphany, because the season is a great time to introduce ourselves and the world to who Jesus is!

 It’s ironic, and yet unsurprising, that though in church- speak the word “epiphany” directs our attention to Jesus, in common parlance the word is used to denote something very different.
-To wit, a snippet I recently read in a student newspaper in Toronto: “That is when I had an epiphany: my makeup is my most important fashion accessory.”
+To wit, a snippet I read in a student newspaper in Toronto: “That is when I had an epiphany: my makeup is my most important fashion accessory.”

 Or consider an art exhibit mounted at Georgetown in 2004.
 The exhibit, which was created by artist Lisa Austin and which engaged all sorts of artistic media: fabric, furniture, photographs, was called “Epiphany.”
 The artist hoped that the exhibit would invite college students, who are usually captive to their own myopic social and academic concerns, to “have epiphanies … to make global connections that [he] cannot as a teenager or adolescent.”

-Last November, Secretary of Defense Donald Rumsfeld said that he had “an epiphany” about the violence in Iraq: “This is a group of people who don’t merit the word ‘insurgency,’ I think….
+In November 2005, Secretary of Defense Donald Rumsfeld said that he had “an epiphany” about the violence in Iraq: “This is a group of people who don’t merit the word ‘insurgency,’ I think….
 I think that you can have a legitimate insurgency in a country that has popular support and has a cohesiveness and has a legitimate gripe.”

 We now use “epiphany” to mean something individualistic, as in “I had this epiphany the other day, and, you know, realized it was time to break up with Bob.”
 It is fitting, I suppose, that in our individualistic age, a word that classically directs us to look not at ourselves, but at Jesus, is now used to underscore and lend authority to our supposedly original and important individual revelations.